Top 15 Destinations in Thailand

 OUR PICK #14

-The largest and most developed of Thailand’s islands, Phuket has long been drawing visitors to its tropical beaches.
+If you're chasing Thailand's famous full moon parties or other nightlife, then Phuket is certainly one of the best places to visit.
+The largest and most developed of Thailand’s islands, Phuket has also long been drawing visitors to its tropical beaches.
 With over 30 to choose from, some of the best include Kata, Karon, Nai Harn and Laem Singh, each of which boast their own charms and appeal.
 The island also has a great food scene, with its own regional tastes combining southern Thai flavours with Chinese and Malay influences.
 And once you’re done eating, you’ll want to check out Phuket’s famous nightlife.

 OUR PICK #15